 Gain insight into the procedures and decision-making processes of local, state and federal governments and how to positively affect those processes.
 Graduates have gone on to enroll in some of the best graduate and law schools in the U.S., apply their studies to the public, private, and nonprofit sectors, and work as legislative aides for the U.S. Congress or as staff assistants for various branches of government.

 Analytical and Critical Skills (PPOL 3230)

-Analyze competing points of view using empirical techniques and statistical inference.Learn more
+Students will gain the tools necessary to analyze competing points of view using empirical techniques and statistical inference.Learn more

 We're excited you're interested in Korbel!